matteematt/.dotfiles/.vim/README.md

 <leader>lf - Run the linter to automatically fix linting errors and update the buffer
 ```
 Currently supported linting is:
-* `eslint` for Javscript, JavscriptReact, and Json.
+* `eslint` for Javscript, JavscriptReact, Typescript, TypescriptReact, and Json.
 Supports Linting errors and automatically fixing of some linting
 		errors
 * `scalastyle` for Scala.
 Only supports linting errors.
 * `shellcheck` for bash, dash, sh, and ksh.
 Only supports linting errors.